dmcghan/intro-to-javascript/1-javascript-basics.md

 In this module you will start working with the basics of JavaScript including variables, operators, and functions - all from the console in your browser's developer tools.

 This module is based on [Google Chrome's DevTools](https://developers.google.com/web/tools/chrome-devtools/), so use that browser if possible.
-You may use a different browser if needed, but you'll need to adapt the instructions the follow as needed.
+You may use a different browser if you wish, but you'll need to adapt the instructions that follow as needed.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.